-(1) The total of this column does not include 46 Safeway co-located fuel sites or 40 co-branded convenience fuel locations.
+- (3) The total in this column includes freestanding 74 Lawtons Drug Stores and three stand alone Home HealthCare locations.
+(4) The total of this column does not include 44 Safeway co-located fuel sites or 41 co-branded convenience fuel locations.